Marine initiatives planned for April 2025 – April 2027

 Consultations

-The repealing of the regulations is expected to be published in the Canada Gazette, Part II, in late 2026.
+The repealing of the regulations is expected to be published in the Canada Gazette, Part II, in 2026.

 Departmental contact information